-Also called anti-gravity or suspension yoga where your body weight is supported by a silk hammock and that you are suspended off the mid-air.
+Also called anti-gravity or suspension yoga where your body weight is supported by a silk hammock and you have suspended in the mid-air.

 How can you practice aerial yoga at home?
-Is aerial yoga better than regular yoga?
+What is the equipment you need to start?

 We will find out more.